 If you want to expand your web presence, you may be thinking of working with a web designer.
 Especially this year, most businesses require a quality online presence.
 But the process of creating a website, even when hiring professional help, is involved.
 It requires a lot of planning, content, and time.
 Before you invest in hiring a web designer or embarking on your own web design endeavor, here are seven things I ask my clients to consider before starting their projects.

 What are your goals?

 First and foremost, having a clear goal in mind is crucial.
 Websites can be great but creating a website without a purpose is kind of like taking a road trip without a map- lots of fun, not great for business.
 Taking into account the time and monetary investment that go into a website, producing one without this step can be pretty detrimental to your business.
 Your goal can be simple- get subscribers to build your audience, improve online sales, interact more with customers, or just creating an online presence to direct customers to.
-Having a goal in mind is a great first step towards building an effective site.
+Having a goal and required skillset in mind is a great first step towards building an effective site.

 How are you going to drive traffic?